How to Choose the Right Photo for a Custom Photo Puzzle

 What resolution does my photo need?

-Use 300 DPI minimum at the finished puzzle size, and prefer 4 megapixels or higher for the 500-piece and 1000-piece sizes.
+Use 300 DPI minimum at the finished puzzle size (see our photo resolution for printing guide for how DPI and megapixels work), and prefer 4 megapixels or higher for the 500-piece and 1000-piece sizes.
 Resolution requirements scale with the puzzle's print area, so a small puzzle is forgiving and a large puzzle is strict.

 Per piece count at Giftenova: